Monthly Archives: August 2013

 This sweet and savory jewel-tone red onion jam, which can be made a day or several days ahead.
 This is what you want to serve with Chickpea-Zucchini Farinata.
 It’s also good with flatbread, dolloped on grain dishes, and with fresh, ripe tomatoes.

+Here’s a simple how-to for making kale chips.
 One of the trendiest and most popular things to do with kale is to transform it into crispy chips for snacking.
-Though I’m more partial to raw kale salad, kale chips enthusiasts report that once these are out of the oven, they’re instantly devoured by snackers of all ages.
+Though I’m more partial to raw kale salad, kale chips enthusiasts report that once these are out of the oven, they’re instantly devoured by snackers of all […]

 This appealing mix of yellow summer squash, green beans and chickpeas is especially welcome when slender fresh green beans are abundant.
 It makes a great summer salad that can be a main dish, served with crusty bread and fresh corn, or as a side dish for vegan quesadillas or grain dishes.